Exploring the System 1 Thinking Capability of Large Reasoning Models: More Information of Construction

 We survey studies on improving the efficiency of LRMs, as there is potential overlap between these studies and the technical approaches aimed at enhancing \sysone thinking in LRMs.
 Table~\ref{app:count_benchmark} presents the results of our survey.
 We compile the benchmarks used in these studies for evaluation, that are typically used to verify whether models achieve efficiency improvements.
 Benchmarks that appear more than four times include: MATH500 \cite{MATH}, GSM8K \cite{GSM8K}, AIME24/25 \cite{aime}, GPQA \cite{rein2024gpqa}, AMC23 \cite{AMC2023}, MMLU \cite{hendrycksmeasuring}, Olympiad-Bench \cite{he2024olympiadbench}, SVAMP \cite{patel2021nlp}, LiveCodeBench \cite{jainlivecodebench}, and CommonSenseQA \cite{talmor2019commonsenseqa}.

-The accuracy shown in Table~\ref{tab:motivation} is the average result of the four models, Qwen2.5-7B, Llama3.1-8B, Mistral-8B, and Gemma2-9B, at temperature 0, using GPT-4o as the evaluator.
+The accuracy shown in Table 1 of the main paper is the average result of the four models, Qwen2.5-7B, Llama3.1-8B, Mistral-8B, and Gemma2-9B, at temperature 0, using GPT-4o as the evaluator.